 In my opinion, parenting should be as fun and positive an experience as possible – so do whatever will get you to that place.
 For me, that means forgetting what time it is, living for and *in* the moment as much as possible and doing what makes US (the parents) as happy as possible (we’re taking them backpacking around Cambodia and Vietnam next year and I could not be more excited!)

 Don’t get me wrong, there are times our way of doing things goes totally tits up: I always say that being a non-routine based approach works awesomely for us 80% of the time; the other 20% not so much – but then, isn’t that also just parenthood?
 There are times when you’ve woken your baby up one too many times from their nap and they become irate.
 There are times when your toddler naps before he’s eaten so he wakes up at 3pm, really hungry and you’ve just left the house cue dashing to the nearest corner shop for a banana and yoghurt.

 The overriding result is that apart from us leading lives as close as I could-ever-have-dreamt-of pre kids, I think we have a lot fun as a family, know our kids’ signals extremely well and have made them into flexible and on the whole, well behaved people.
 They slot into the rhythm of wherever they are; whether that’s nursery, grandparents or a play date with another toddler.
 I do believe they just goes with the flow which is something I’m really happy about and proud of them for.

 A common argument for having a routine is so that you know when you’re going to get things done.
-I do understand this, but unless you have deadlines to hit at the end of each day, or a time of the day you HAVE to be on a work call (though when I have those I just stick the kids in front of the TV), I do know that I *will* get some time to myself when one of them naps, or plays.
+I do understand this, but unless you have deadlines to hit at the end of each day, or a time of the day you HAVE to be on a work call (though when I have those I just stick the kids in front of the TV), I continue safe in the knowledge that I *will* get some time to myself when one of them naps, or plays.